j-jwolf/graph-miner/README.md

 3. Input.txt
 	- File containing the input Dr. Kim gave us.
 Can be named anything, program asks for the name at run time

+### 3. Dependencies
+1. igraph
+	- Used to make graphs
+2. pycairo
+	- Used for debugging graph, allows for graph to be drawn